Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the past decades, many national policies on gender equality have been issued and effectively implemented.
 The Law on Gender Equality (2006) is an important milestone in affirming women's rights and responsibilities, creating conditions for them to participate equally in all areas of life.
 In particular, the National Strategy on Gender Equality for the period 2021-2030 has set specific goals to increase the rate of women participating in economic, political and social fields, ensuring women's comprehensive and equal participation in national strategic decisions.

-This concern is not only at the policy level but is also reflected in socio-economic development support programs specifically for women.
+This concern is not only limited to the policy level but is also reflected in socio-economic development support programs specifically for women.
 Organizations such as the Vietnam Women's Union and the Women's Support Fund have been implementing many activities, from financial support for women to start businesses, providing skills training programs, to creating favorable conditions for women to access development resources, especially in remote areas.

 According to statistics, financial support programs have helped thousands of women escape poverty, become economic masters and build prosperous families.
 In addition, the Party and State always pay attention to protecting women's rights, especially in combating domestic violence, sexual harassment and other forms of discrimination.
 Propaganda campaigns and psychological and legal support programs for women have been widely deployed.